pannous/tensorflow-ocr/README.md

 # tensorflow-ocr
 🖺 OCR using tensorflow with attention

-*This is an experimental project and not ready for production in any sense*
+# Installation
+`pip -r requirements.txt`

-However if you are a student or otherwise interested in artificial intelligence technology this might be interesting for you. especially since you can detect the text under your mouse pointer with `mouse_prediction.py`
+You can detect the text under your mouse pointer with `mouse_prediction.py`

+To combine our approach with real world images we forked the [EAST](https://github.com/quasiris/EAST) boundary boxing.

 To get started with a minimal example similar to the famous MNIST try `./train_letters.py` ;